Welcome to Jamrock (song)

 "Welcome to Jamrock" is a song by Jamaican reggae artist Damian Marley.
 It was released in March 2005 as the lead single from his album of the same name.
 The song was listed at number 270 on Pitchfork Media's "Top 500 songs of the 2000s".
 The song is featured in FIFA 06, Midnight Club 3: DUB Edition Remix, FIFA 23 and The Sims 2: Bon Voyage where it is recorded in the game's fictional Simlish language.

 Background

 The song covers issues such as crime, poverty and political corruption as part of the harsh reality of "Jamrock", Marley's personification of Jamaica, as opposed to the Jamaica advertised as a popular tourist destination.
-Marley laments Jamaica's high crime rate and unceasing violence, demanding that those in charge do something about it.
+Marley laments Jamaica's high crime rate and increasing violence, demanding that those in charge do something about it.
 In this sense he carries on the legacy of his father before him, in inspiring Jamaicans to stand together.

 Both the rhythm (known as World Jam) and the hook are sampled from the 1984 track "World-A-Reggae" by Ini Kamoze − the original rhythm from the Ini Kamoze album was provided by Sly and Robbie.